magento/knowledge-base/src/support-tools/patches-available-in-qpt-tool/mdva-40896-error-typeerror-in-async-product.md

 ## Issue

-`Error: TypeError: Argument 3 passed to Magento` error is shown in async product bulk API.
+`Error: TypeError: Argument 3 passed to Magento\Framework\Webapi\ServiceInputProcessor::process() must be of the type array, string given` error is shown in async product bulk API.

 <ins>Steps to reproduce</ins>: